josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 so that Angular can communicate with the UI.
 * You need to set up `ReflectionCapabilities` on both the UI and Worker.
 Just like writing non-concurrent Angular2 Dart applications you need to set up the reflector.
 You should not use Reflection in production, but should use the Angular transformer to remove it in your final JS code.
-Note there's currently a bug with running the transformer on your UI code (#3971).
+Note there is currently a bug with running the transformer on your UI code (#3971).
 You can (and should) pass the file where you call `bootstrap` as an entry point to the transformer, but you should not pass your UI index file to the transformer until that bug is fixed.

 ## Writing WebWorker Compatible Components
 You can do almost everything in a WebWorker component that you can do in a typical Angular Component.
 The main exception is that there is **no** DOM access from a WebWorker component.
-In Dart this means you can't import anything from `dart:html` and in JavaScript it means you can't use `document` or `window`.
+In Dart this means you cannot import anything from `dart:html` and in JavaScript it means you cannot use `document` or `window`.
 Instead you should use data bindings and if needed you can inject `Renderer2` along with your component's `ElementRef` directly into your component and use methods such as `setProperty`, `setAttribute`, `addClass`, `setStyle`, and `setValue`.
 Note that you **cannot** call